Meghan Kinita: person of interest

 Future ideas: Metallics and metallic finishes on my pieces.
 I think it also adds to some of the branding I want to do in the future.
 I definitely want to incorporate fibers in the future, I’m not sure how.

 Admiring: tom_kemp_ (IG) *gahhh* an artist that kills me.
 These lovely grand beautiful pieces and finishes them off with this insane brushstroke.
 And yah, I watch his videos all the time, they literally make me want to cry.
 I mean you have one shot and it’s over in 30 seconds.
-I asks about glaze viscosity etc, I’m just so curious by nature.
+I asks about glaze viscosity etc, I’m curious by nature.
 I like to finish off some of my pieces but I don’t have the skill of Tom

 tortus_copenhagen (IG) you watch him throw and it’s like magic, it’s like the clay is weightless.
 He’s an incredible artist to watch throw, his hands just … yah